vimtor/quickd/README.md

 ### `@factory`

 - Registers an instance for a specific type for later use with `@inject`
-- Is mandatory to annotate the function with the return type of the class to later inject
+- Is mandatory to annotate the function with the return type of the class that you want to inject later
 - It is **not** dynamic, so the implementation can only be chosen once

 ```python